-Here at Ergonomic Trends we’ve put together a list of the best ergonomic mice for 2017 you should consider to minimize the chances of permanently damaging your body through the routine use of a regular mouse.
+We’ve extensively reviewed and compiled a list of the best ergonomic mice for 2017 you should consider to minimize the chances of permanently damaging your body through the routine use of a regular mouse.

 - The Best Ergonomic Mouse for 2017

 - 1. Logitech M570– Best Overall Ergonomic Mouse for 2017

 - 2. Logitech MX Master– Top Productivity Ergonomic Mouse

 - 3. Anker 2.4G Wireless Vertical– Best Overall Vertical Ergonomic Mouse

 - 4. Logitech Trackman Marble– Great Ambidextrous Ergonomic Mouse